Miyazaki Jingū

 Miyazaki-jingū (宮崎神宮) is a Shinto shrine located in Miyazaki, Miyazaki prefecture, Japan.
 It is dedicated to Emperor Jimmu, Ugayafukiaezu and Tamayori-bime.

 Events

 Many events are held at the shrine including the annual Yabusame festival on April 3.

 The most important is the Aki-no-Taisai held in October.
-It is a costume parade in honour of Emperor Jinmu (Japan's first emperor) featuring women dressed in gorgeous wedding kimono.
+It is a costume parade in honour of Emperor Jimmu (Japan's first emperor) featuring women dressed in gorgeous wedding kimono.